PeripheralControl/pcdaemon/fpga-drivers/cvcc/readme.txt

 viin : The voltage and current at the load as a percent of full scale.
 The resource works with pccat and pcget.
-When used with pccat the update rate is about 50Hz.
+When used with pccat the update rate is about 10Hz.

-conf : The frequency of the clock driving the output FET and divide constant that generates the input PWM rates.
-Frequency is given in Hertz and is rounded to the nearest whole multiple of 20 MHz.
-The divide constant must be a multiple of 2 in the range of 2 to 64.
-This resource works with pcget and pcset.
-The default values are 1 MHz and 16.

 EXAMPLES
 # Turn off the outputs
 pcset cvcc viout 0 0
-# Set the frequency to 1 MHz and the divider to 16
-pcset cvcc conf 1000000 16
 # Set the the voltage limit to # 50 percent of full scale and
 # current limit to maximum.
 This is constant voltage mode.
 pcset cvcc viout 50 100